clementus360/alx-low_level_programming/0x14-bit_manipulation/README.md

-More on singly linked list
+More on singly linked lists